c2platform/ansible-collection-forgerock/roles/ds_cli/README.md

 # Ansible Role ForgeRock Directory Services CLI

-This role downloads and install ForgeRock Directory Services CLI.
-ForgeRock does not provide a seperate install for CLI utilities
+This role downloads and installs ForgeRock Directory Services CLI.
+ForgeRock does not provide a seperate install for CLI utilities.

 > Server distributions include command-line tools for installing, configuring, and managing servers.
 The tools make it possible to script all operations.
 >